ryanpapale/OptimalLineup/README.md

 # OptimalLineup
-Finds the Optimal Lineup for a Baseball Team
+This script uses the Kuhn-Munkres algorithm to solve for the optimal lineup against LHPs and RHPs.